Anesthesiology Residency Program Structure

 • Total of 3 weeks of conference time, which may be taken during the CA-2 and/or CA-3 year

 • All residents are required to submit a scholarly presentation for presentation at a regional or national meeting.
-If the submission accepted for presentation, additional funding is provided.
+If the submission is accepted for presentation, additional funding is provided as outlined above.